Premiere Fund Application Guidelines

 and

-as a fundamental condition of MIFF Premiere Fund investment, item (s) below must be delivered no later than three months after the Delivery Date:
+as a fundamental condition of MIFF Premiere Fund investment, item (q) below must be delivered no later than three months after the Delivery Date:

-Where the delivery materials required under any of (a) (b) (c) (d) or (e) fail MIFF tech-checking and retesting is required, MIFF will not be liable for any costs of the second (and any subsequent testing).
+Where the delivery materials required under any of (a) (b) or (c) fail MIFF tech-checking and retesting is required, MIFF will not be liable for any costs of the second (and any subsequent testing).
 Should any delivery materials be lost or damaged, owing to circumstances beyond MIFF control, the Producer will generate additional materials for MIFF at no cost to MIFF.

 [7.3] Credits: